This post may contain affiliate links. See my disclosure for more info.

 - Taste and adjust the seasonings as needed.

 - If using fresh ingredients such as shallots, fresh herbs, or lemon juice, store in the fridge for up to one week.

-- Once refrigerated, some separation will occur, so shake or stir to combine before using.
+- Once refrigerated, some separation may occur, so shake or stir to combine before using.